 You will now be at the dreaded payment screen but don’t worry it isn’t that much money if you think about it.
 The best option is to select the 36-month plan, more bang for your buck.

-Uncheck the SiteLock and Codeguard option.
+Uncheck the SiteLock and Codeguard options.
 There are free WordPress plugins that can give you these features.

 But do keep the domain privacy protection.
 This is to keep your address from floating around the internet. $1 a month won’t hurt you.